ronikobrosly/obesity_ABM/README.md

 # obesity_ABM

+NOTE: THIS IS A VERY MESSY WORK IN PROGRESS!
+CODE IS UGLY AND USE AT YOUR OWN RISK.

 An agent-based model for obesity, based on real NHANES data.
-A WORK IN PROGRESS!

 I tried to reverse-engineer the model described in the following paper: